yury-lysogorskiy/lammps/doc/src/pair_lambda_input_apip.rst

   .. parsed-literal::

        *cutoff* args = cutoff
-         cutoff = distance in which neighbouring atoms are considered (> 0) *N_buffer* args = N_buffer
+         cutoff = distance in which neighboring atoms are considered (> 0) *N_buffer* args = N_buffer
-         N_buffer = numer of additional neighbours, which are included in the j-j+N/2 calculation
+         N_buffer = number of additional neighbors, which are included in the j-j+N/2 calculation

 Examples
 """"""""